 Send Your Letter to the Editor

-Send a letter to the editor on making the rich pay what they owe.
+Send a letter to the editor on the new Millionaires Tax!

 Did you know?
 Letters to the editor are still one of the most-read parts of the news.